MagicBattle/Graveyard-Shift/ProjectDocument.md

 ### Jumpscare
 <img src="https://cdn.discordapp.com/attachments/691024545858977842/1447794954133967048/Screenshot_2025-12-08_193941.png?ex=6938eb9f&is=69379a1f&hm=4ac9acabf970c4408935439bb0cd7425b735c1be51ad002deba6a0668b815e46&" width=50%>

 This is the Jumpscare scene that is triggered when you are close to Willie.
 It was created using Willie's mesh, background/floor mesh, and spotlight that plays a jump over animation imported by Michael.
 It contains a jumpscare.gd script that shakes the camera for one second by decaying the shake intensity.
+The Jumpscare was inspired by the [Five Nights at Freddy's 2 jumpscare](https://youtu.be/7lR98pq97f8?si=6XvnMw-qEzZGavjB&t=20) where the animatronic jumps on you, but we decided to do a run animation since it was difficult finding a jump animation for Willie.

 ### Death Screen
 <img src="https://cdn.discordapp.com/attachments/691024545858977842/1447796858201309295/Screenshot_2025-12-08_194716.png?ex=6938ed65&is=69379be5&hm=0b3e8ae81df22c8bba90f672762788e750703213485efd9586960ff85a947ee4&" width=50%>